Woodbridge, Virginia

+Etymology

+Woodbridge takes its name from a wooden toll bridge built in the 18th century to span the Occoquan River.
+The bridge was constructed by Thomas Mason, son of Founding Father George Mason, as part of the King’s Highway, a colonial route that connected northern and southern settlements.
+The structure itself was built along the Occoquan connecting present day Woodbridge to Fairfax County, it became a recognizable landmark and eventually lent its name to the surrounding communities.
+Though the term "Woodbridge" does not appear frequently in early records, early 19th-century maps and land documents identify the bridge and nearby ferry sites as key transportation points in Prince William County.
+The area around the bridge gradually developed into a modest river town-like community, with its growth later influenced by river trade and the expansion of railroad lines later into the 19th century.

 History

+Early era

 Woodbridge was initially a village composed largely of plantations and later farms and industrial complexes.
-Formally dating to at least 1731 when Prince William County was formed out of the Stafford County, Virginia.
-Initially, the first Prince William County Courthouse was erected in Woodbridge owing to its location halfway between Dumfries, Virginia and Alexandria, Virginia, the two largest Cities which were then in Prince William County.
-With the incorporation of Fairfax County Woodbridge ceased to be the center of the county and municipal function eventually shifted westward into Brentsville and eventually to Manassas where it is today.
+It dates to at least 1731, when Prince William County was formed out of the Stafford County, Virginia.
+The first Prince William County Courthouse was erected in Woodbridge, owing to its location halfway between Dumfries and Alexandria, the two largest cities then in Prince William County.
+With the incorporation of Fairfax County, Woodbridge ceased to be the center of the county, and municipal function eventually shifted westward into Brentsville and eventually to Manassas, where it is today.

+In its early days, Woodbridge was dominated by two large plantations.
+Thomas Mason's Woodbridge Plantation, north of Marumsco Creek, would eventually become known as Deep Hole Plantation.
+The plantation of Belle Aire, owned initially by the Linton family and then by the Grayson family, was the other prominent plantation in the area.
+It was situated south of Marumsco creek and served as a field hospital during the Civil War.
+Belle Aire should not be confused with the Bel Air Plantation, located five miles inland.

-Later, the Woodbridge postal delivery area became the hub that included Dale City and Lake Ridge, which had previously been forged as a planned community in the 1960s and 1970s.
-The area takes its name from Thomas Mason's 1795 wooden toll bridge built to supplant the existing ferry, carrying the King's Highway traffic across the Occoquan River.
-Mason's Woodbridge Plantation was located in the area of the present day Belmont Bay golf course community.
-The original bridge from which the area takes its name was washed away in 1807 following a heavy storm.
-Subsequently, industrial and economic development shifted toward Occoquan the next nearest river crossing.
-The bridge would not be replaced until the 20th century when an iron truss bridge was built.
+The original bridge from which the community took its name was washed away in 1807 following a heavy storm.
+Subsequently, industrial and economic development shifted toward Occoquan, the next nearest river crossing.
+The bridge was not replaced until the 20th century, when an iron truss bridge was built.
 This bridge failed in 1972 during Hurricane Agnes and was eventually replaced by the current structure.